A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Introduction

+High-dimensional count data with excess zeros arise in modern applications, including single-cell genomics \citep{Pierson2015gen, Nagano2017sc}, ecology \citep{Martin2005eco, Zuur2009eco}, and recommender systems with implicit feedback \citep{Hu2008recsys}.
+Many of these data are naturally represented as multiway count arrays, or tensors.
+Excess zeros are prevalent in such data and may arise from structural absence, technical limitations, detection failure, or measurement noise \citep{Hicks2018zeros}.
+Distinguishing structural from technical zeros is essential for recovering latent structure and enabling reliable downstream inference.
+Zero-inflated and hurdle models are widely used to explicitly distinguish structural zeros from technical zeros \citep{Mullahy1986zi, Lambert1992zi, Cameron2013zi}.
+Beyond zero inflation, tensor-valued data often exhibit additional structural characteristics, such as heterogeneity across tensor modes, that can be exploited to improve statistical efficiency.
+However, existing statistical methods do not provide a probabilistic framework for inference on zero-inflated tensor data while simultaneously incorporating such structural information.

-A key application motivating this work is single-cell chromatin contact data obtained via Hi-C technology \citep{Lieberman2009, Rao2014}.
-Hi-C is a genomic assay that measures the frequency of spatial proximity between pairs of genomic loci and is widely used to reconstruct three-dimensional (3D) chromatin organization (\cite{Duan2010, Hu2013reconstruction} and, more recently, \cite{tuzhilina2022principal, tuzhilina2024conformation}), with broad applications to gene regulation, chromosome architecture, and disease studies.
-The output of Hi-C is a symmetric, integer-valued contact matrix whose entries record the observed interaction frequencies between pairs of genomic loci, with higher values typically interpreted as indicating closer spatial proximity.
+One important example is chromatin contact data obtained via Hi-C technology \citep{Lieberman2009, Rao2014}.
+Hi-C is a genomic assay that measures the frequency of spatial proximity between pairs of genomic loci and is widely used to reconstruct three-dimensional (3D) chromatin organization \citep{Duan2010, Hu2013reconstruction, tuzhilina2022principal, tuzhilina2024conformation}, with broad applications to gene regulation, chromosome architecture, and disease studies.
+A Hi-C experiment produces a symmetric contact matrix whose entries record the number of observed interactions between pairs of genomic loci, with larger counts indicating closer spatial proximity.
+However, contact matrices are highly sparse due to both biological absence of contacts and technical limitations such as low sequencing depth and incomplete capture efficiency.
+Disentangling \textit{structural zeros} (true absence of contact) from \textit{technical zeros} (dropout events) is essential for downstream tasks such as 3D reconstruction.
+Failure to distinguish these two sources can bias downstream inference, while treating all zeros as missing values discards informative structural signal.